lep/jhcr/Readme.md

 ## Map Preparation

-The runtime has to get initialized.
-Use `call ExecuteFunc("JHCR_Init_init")` for example at 0 elapsed game time.
 To load updates to the mapscript use `call ExecuteFunc("JHCR_Init_parse")` when appropiate.
 I use pressing escape.
+Do this after you've done an `update` like above.

 ## Building JHCR